Amintore Fanfani: Death and legacy

-Amintore Fanfani died in Rome on 20 November 1999, at the age 91.
+Fanfani died in Rome on 20 November 1999, at the age 91.

 Fanfani is still a controversial figure in Italian politics.
 Admirers emphasize his reformist agenda and his ambition to cooperate with socialists, laying the groundwork for the birth of the modern centre-left, of which he is widely considered one of the main founding fathers.
 Critics condemn his centralized and often authoritarian political style, which was probably the main reason for his decline.

 He had always believed in the corporate state, considering Fascism only as a "temporary aberration" of corporatism.
 He never tried to hide his fascist past, but unlike many Italians, he freely admitted that he was wrong.

 Fanfani held all positions and offices that a politician could possibly aspire to, except the one he craved most, the presidency of the Republic.
 His authoritarian nature and factionalism within the Christian Democracy turned out to be the biggest obstacles to the emergence of "Fanfanism", the Italian version of Gaullism, and one by one he lost all his offices.

+In an obituary for La Stampa, journalist Filippo Ceccarelli reflected that Fanfani's commitment to public service inspired the values of the state broadcaster RAI, which matured during his political career.